Price losses in Bitcoin, XRP and Polkadot

 Bitcoin

-The Bitcoin price plummeted and had to give up over 11.29 percent.
-The price is currently at $ 46,587.00.
-According to the Fear and Greed Index, indifference is currently determining the Bitcoin markets
+Sales led to a minus of 2.91 percent in the Bitcoin price.
+The Bitcoin price this morning is $ 45,443.00.
+According to the Fear and Greed Index, fear is currently determining the Bitcoin markets

 To the current Bitcoin course